jArumugam/BigFish/README.md

 ### Actionable questions
 The question(s) I address are the following:
-- **_Given taxi-ride demand predictions, can we suggest optimal pick-up locations for a taxi driver?_**
+1. **_Given taxi-ride demand predictions, can we suggest optimal pick-up locations for a taxi driver?_**

-I want to consider a dynamic situation where the suggestion machine accounts for competition (or supply) from other taxi drivers.
+  - I want to consider a dynamic situation where the suggestion machine accounts for competition (or supply) from other taxi drivers.

+2. **_ Are there good pickup-drop cycles?_**
+  - This is optimizing over longer periods of time isntead of looking at a particular instance

 ### Plan
 1. Abstract data using networks
 2. Formulate appropriate optimization problems
 3. Visualize results
 4. Get taxi-demand prediction working
 5. Refine questions.
-Improve steps 1, 2, 3, and 4
+Significant improvements to steps 1, 2, 3, and 4
 6. Scale up
 7. Real-time app using cloud services